Echo Park, Los Angeles

 Director Carl E. Smith has organized and produced exhibitions and other art events in California and internationally for the past two decades.
 Smith opened his first gallery in the Czech Republic 15 years ago, curating young artists into their first exhibitions.
-He has advocated for artists on a myriad of commercial and fine art platforms between Prague, his hometown of Laguna Beach and subsequently, CES Gallery, in Downtown LA—all with the intention of fostering artistic vision.
+He has advocated for artists on commercial and fine art platforms between Prague, his hometown of Laguna Beach and subsequently, CES Gallery, in Downtown LA—all with the intention of fostering artistic vision.
 He is passionate about art and is dedicated to helping emerging artists through the crucial first stages of their careers, while providing more established artists with unique opportunities.
 Smith is an active creative, specializing in art, design and education.
-He currently works as an art director, graphic designer and educator, teaching professional practice workshops for artists at various institutions.
+He currently works as an art director, designer and instructor, conducting professional practice workshops for artists at various institutions.
 Smith is the Chair of the Contemporary Circle at the Laguna Art Museum.

 River is currently located in Echo Park, Los Angeles, on a private property.